object-Object/Caduceus/README.md

 A Clojure-based Hex Casting addon for advanced meta-evaluation.
 Created for HexJam 2025.

+## Overview

+- Adds the following meta-evaluation features:
+  - Delimited continuations
+  - Continuation marks
+  - Jump iota manipulation
+- All non-mixin code is written in Clojure.
+- On Fabric, support is automatically added for third-party continuation frame types by scanning the classpath and generating a mixin at runtime with a dynamic `targets` list.

 ## Developing

-IMPORTANT: Type hints should be **avoided** whenever possible.
+IMPORTANT: Type hints for Minecraft classes should be **avoided** whenever possible.
 Clojure seems to compile them into code like `RT.classForName("net.minecraft.resources.ResourceLocation`, which fails on Fabric because it isn't remapped.

 I think this should be fixable using [elide-meta](https://clojure.org/reference/compilation#_compiler_options), but Clojurephant's elideMeta option doesn't seem to be working.